-\paragraph{Prior 1: Sensor-dependent PAN--MS mixing.} PAN integrates radiance over a sensor-specific spectral response and can be approximated as a sensor-dependent mixture of MS bands~\cite{full_res_2018}.
+PAN integrates radiance over a sensor-specific spectral response and can be approximated as a sensor-dependent mixture of MS bands.
 Thus, the association between $P$ and MS channels varies with $S$, and cross-sensor degradation arises when a fixed mixing is implicitly assumed~\cite{dl_benchmark_2022}.
 We expose this dependence through sensor and band metadata in a fixed prompt template